Holidays Month in Genius Tangram: Meet Songwriter Johnny Marks and Make Your Own Instrument at Home

 Genius content refreshes every month!
 This December, dive into the world of winter holidays—Christmas, Diwali, Hanukkah, and Kwanzaa—and the geniuses who’ve helped us celebrate them.

-We’ve compiled limited-time game updates, real-life genius stories, and educator-approved activities into interactive printables, designed to enhance your little one’s learning.
+We’ve compiled limited-time game updates, real-life genius stories, and educator-approved activities into interactive printables, designed to enhance your little kids learning.
 Access this week’s printable by clicking the button below:

-Check out Osmo Tangram for six Holidays-inspired puzzles and new character outfits to unveil.
+Check out Osmo Tangram for six Holidays-inspired puzzles for kids and new character outfits to unveil.
 Only available this month!

 Genius Spotlight: Johnny Marks